 Cordillera property owners have miles of trails to enjoy, both winter and summer.
-Cordillera boasts 33 miles of summer hiking trails including 9.5 miles on the Divide, 14.6 miles on the Ranch and 9 miles at the Summit.
+Cordillera boasts approximately 30 miles of summer hiking and winter snowshoeing trails spanning across the Divide, the Ranch, the Summit and Territories neighborhoods.
 Many of these trails adjoin and weave through the White River National Forest and Bureau of Land Management extending through thousands of acres of open space, native pine and aspen forests, sprawling meadows and crossing crystal-clear mountain streams.
 Community Operations maintains the trail system by clearing debris, fixing bridges and ensuring proper signage.

-Mountain biking is permitted on Fox Trotter Loop Trail and Quarter Horse Loop Trail.
+- Mountain biking is permitted on Fox Trotter Loop and Quarter Horse Loop Trails.